davidegallon/Unsupervised-learning/README.md

 # Unsupervised-learning
-we explore neural network models for solving unsupervised problems.
+I explore neural network models for solving unsupervised problems.
-We focus on autoencoders, the aim is to learn a representation for a set of data, reduc- ing the dimensionality and then try to regenerate as close as possible the original input.
+I focus on autoencoders, the aim is to learn a representation for a set of data, reduc- ing the dimensionality and then try to regenerate as close as possible the original input.
 I decide to implement a convolutional autoencoder and optimize hyperparameters throught optuna random-search and a Kfold cross-validation.
 For time computa-